ctrlplusb/easy-peasy/website/docs/docs/api/use-store-state.md

 Keep your state mappers very simple - don't perform operations against your state within them.
 This is important as the [useStoreState](/docs/api/use-store-state) hook runs a performance optimisation where it checks to see if the mapped state has changed at all.
 It uses strict equality checking to check if the next mapped state is equal to the previously mapped state (i.e. `prevMappedState === nextMappedState`).
 If the newly mapped state doesn't match the previously mapped state your component will re-render.

-Therefore if you perform an operation within your map state that always produces a new value (e.g. a new array/object) your component will re-render for _any_ state change.
+Therefore if you perform an operation within your map state that always produces a new reference value (i.e. a new array or object) your component will re-render for _any_ state change on your store.

 Let's illustrate this pitfall via the following example.